 The barberry shrub is a beautiful plant with a long history as a garden subject.
 These plants are easy to grow but have some very unfortunate characteristics.
-You should only consider growing this plant if it is non-invasive in your area or if you live in an area where these plants are native.
+You should only consider growing barberry bushes if it is non-invasive in your area or if you live in an area where these plants are native.
 Read on to learn more about this controversial shrub.

 What Is A Barberry Bush?

 Barberry plants are shrubs of the Berberis genus.
 There are over 300 plants in this group and they may be deciduous or evergreen.
 The most popular species in cultivation is the Japanese barberry, B. thunbergii.
 Another very well-known Berberis species is the common barberry, B. vulgaris.

 Unfortunately, both barberry species have become invasive in the United States and have some surprisingly negative impacts.
 The thick stands of these plants that develop become impenetrable, and the thorny mass attracts ticks which spread a dangerous illness known as Lyme disease.

 B. thunbergii grows to about 6 feet (1.8m) tall and a little wider while B. vulgaris grows taller, reaching about 10 feet (3m) in height.
 The leaves are one of the easiest ways to distinguish between the common and Japanese species.
 In the Japanese Barberry, the leaves have smooth, entire margins, whereas, in the common species, the margins are toothed.